-From the huge events in Roundhay Park and Woodhouse Moor to smaller affairs at Stockeld Park and Thorner, Leeds is getting fireworks fever as Bonfire Night 2018 creeps ever closer.
-The 5th November falls on a Monday this year, and that’s when the bigger park celebrations will take place, but there are a few more on the weekends either side.
+From the huge events in Roundhay Park and Woodhouse Moor to smaller affairs at Stockeld Park and Thorner, Leeds is getting fireworks fever as Bonfire Night 2019 creeps ever closer.
+The 5th November falls on a Tuesday this year, and that’s when the bigger park celebrations will take place, but there are a few more on the weekends either side.
 You have plenty to choose from, you could even head to more than one if you want – just remember to wrap up warm.

 The Chemic Tavern

-Fireworks Night takes place at The Chemic Tavern from 7pm on Friday 2nd November 2018.
+Fireworks Night takes place at The Chemic Tavern from 7pm on Friday 8th November 2019.
 Free entry.

 The Hunslet Club